Skip to content

 Your company will need to be incorporated and have a Unique Taxpayer Reference Number 'UTR'.
 We can review your application even if you don't have your UTR yet, but note that you will need it before we can submit the application to HMRC.

 On the following page, select which scheme you're applying for.
-If you're applying for up to £150k (£250k under the new rules - but they are not in place yet!) then only select SEIS, but if you're applying for anything higher then you should select both SEIS and EIS [you can apply for both at the same time] - unless your company is not eligible for SEIS at this stage.
-If you’re not sure about your eligibility, have a read of this article.
+If you're applying for up to £250k then only select SEIS.
+If you are applying for anything higher, then you should select both SEIS and EIS (you can apply for both at the same time) - unless your company is not eligible for SEIS at this stage.
+If you’re not sure about your eligibility, have a read of this article

 HMRC try to avoid artificial investments that are done just for the sake of getting S-EIS tax relief without taking on any risk.
 Genuinely entrepreneurial start-ups should not be affected by this provision.
 We suggest you to use our default wording: “The risk to capital requirement has been met, see our attached Business Plan for details”.